AckerlyXu/heima/articles/site-recovery/site-recovery-plan-capacity-vmware.md

-<properties
+---
-    pageTitle="Plan capacity and scaling for VMware replication to Azure | Azure" description="Use this article to plan capacity and scale when replicating VMware VMs to Azure" services="site-recovery"
+title: Plan capacity and scaling for VMware replication to Azure | Azure
+description: Use this article to plan capacity and scale when replicating VMware VMs to Azure
-    documentationcenter=""
-    author="rayne-wiselman"
-    manager="jwhit"
-    editor="" />
-<tags
-    ms.assetid="0a1cd8eb-a8f7-4228-ab84-9449e0b2887b"
-    ms.service="site-recovery"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="storage-backup-recovery"
-    ms.date="02/05/2017"
-    wacn.date=""
-    ms.author="rayne" />
+services: site-recovery
+documentationcenter: ''
+author: rayne-wiselman
+manager: jwhit
+editor: ''

+ms.assetid: 0a1cd8eb-a8f7-4228-ab84-9449e0b2887b
+ms.service: site-recovery
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: storage-backup-recovery
+ms.date: 02/05/2017
+wacn.date: ''
+ms.author: rayne
+---

 # Plan capacity and scaling for VMware replication with Azure Site Recovery

-Use this article to figure out how to plan capacity and scaling when replicating on-premises VMware VMs and physical servers to Azure, with [Azure Site Recovery](/documentation/articles/site-recovery-overview/).
+Use this article to figure out how to plan capacity and scaling when replicating on-premises VMware VMs and physical servers to Azure, with [Azure Site Recovery](./site-recovery-overview.md).

 ## How do I start capacity planning?

 1. Gather information about your replication environment using the Azure Site Recovery Capacity Planner.
 This includes information about VMs, disks per VM, and storage per disk.
 2. Estimate the daily change (churn rate) of replicated data in your environment.

 ## Gather information

 1. Download and run the [Capacity Planner[(https://gallery.technet.microsoft.com/Azure-Recovery-Capacity-d01dc40e)].
-2. [Get instructions](/documentation/articles/site-recovery-capacity-planner/) for running the tool.
+2. [Get instructions](./site-recovery-capacity-planner.md) for running the tool.

 ## Estimate the daily churn rate

 The Site Recovery Capacity Planner requires you to input an average daily data change rate as a percentage.
 Currently you can gather this information using the [vSphere capacity planning appliance](https://labs.vmware.com/flings/vsphere-replication-capacity-planning-appliance).

 In the tool, you can compute the percentage by pointing the vSphere planning tool to all the source VMs, and getting the total daily change.
 This is essentially the network traffic.
 [Learn more](https://blogs.vmware.com/vsphere/2014/04/vsphere-replication-capacity-planning-appliance.html) about running this tool.

 ## Capacity considerations